Debbie Lin

 Overview

 Debbie is an associate in Crowell & Moring’s New York office and a member of the firm’s Corporate Group.
-Debbie advises emerging companies, public and private corporations, investors and their portfolio companies on transactions and general corporate matters, including mergers, acquisitions, financing transactions, entity formation, corporate governance, and joint ventures.
+Debbie advises emerging companies, public and private corporations, and investors and their portfolio companies on transactions and general corporate matters, including mergers, acquisitions, financing transactions, entity formation, corporate governance, and joint ventures.

-During law school, Debbie served as Articles Editor of the Cornell International Law Journal and was actively involved in the Cornell Labor Law Clinic.
+During law school, Debbie served as articles editor of the Cornell International Law Journal and was actively involved in the Cornell Labor Law Clinic.

 Career & Education